dave45678/Lesson15/IntroToSpringBoot/Lesson20.md

 1. Start with the code from the previous lesson

+2. Setup H2
-2. Add the dependencies for jpa and h2
+	* Add the dependencies by:
 	* Open the pom.xml file
     	* Add the following xml right before the line that reads:  &lt;/dependencies>
 ```xml
 		<dependency>
 			<groupId>org.springframework.boot</groupId>